 ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

-The Hero's Journey in Arts Entrepreneurship & Technology:
+The Hero's Odyssey in Arts Entrepreneurship & Technology:

 A Renaissance in the Classical Liberal Arts & Free Market Economics: Ideals in Innovation